djsmith-90/AnalysisCode_ALSPACG0DietPatterns_B3893/README.md

 ## Git repository for ALSPAC G0 RSBB and diet analysis code (B3893)

-This repository contains three Stata .do files; one for G0 mother analysis in pregnancy, another for G0 mother analysis at age 4, and another for G0 partner/father analysis at age 4.
+This repository contains three Stata .do files; one for G0 mothers analysis in pregnancy, another for G0 mothers analysis at age 4, and another for G0 partners/fathers analysis at age 4.

 Each file reads in the raw data, cleans the variables for analysis, and then conducts three sets of analyses: